farhanazizf/talenta-attendance-automation/README.md

 Github action workflow will run every (around) 08:00 (UTC+7) for check-in and (around) 17:30 (UTC+7) for check-out.

 Why (around)?
 Because github workflow doesn't guarantee that your job will running on time.

+## How to use (video guidance)

+Watch here using your work email: https://drive.google.com/file/d/164s4TqsX4YAyUa4YeznkHeLllHXeuydL/view?usp=share_link